MaverickAce/Assignment/Readme.md

-## This is the first assignment on Git Commands
+## This is the most useful commands on Git

 '''
 1. git --version → Shows the version of the repository